Luzog78/42-darkly/SQL injection basic/Ressources/Readme.md

 #### Step 1:

-- Go to the members page
+- Go to the members page.

 > You'll notice, by entering random data, that the form is vulnerable to SQL injection.